alekart/archives-calendar-widget/readme.txt

 [Create your own theme for the calendar](http://arcw.alek.be/)

 = Notes =
 Please use the Support section to report issues.
+No support will be provided via email.

 == Installation ==